DenverArtMuseum/mayer-2023/content/about-print.md

 Every reasonable effort has been made to supply complete and correct credits; if there are errors or omissions, please contact publications@denverartmuseum.org so that corrections can be addressed in the digital version.

 This publication was created using Quire™, a multiplatform publishing tool created by the J. Paul Getty Trust and customized by the Denver Art Museum.
+A digital version can be found at mayer2023.denartmus.org.

 978-1-945483-17-2 (print)
 978-1-945483-18-9 (PDF)